 Pass In Review (An Illustrated History of West Point Cadets).
 Hardcover.
+Note: This book is out of print and this is a used copy in good condition.

 Established in 1802, the United States Military Academy at West Point is the oldest of the United States's service academies.
 Since the nearly 210 years of its existence, literally thousands of cadets have graced its halls.
 West Point has long been a leader in establishing traditions that have crept not only into the other service academies, but into colleges and universities throughout the United States.
 Traditions such as class rings, parades, rank structures, and its own lexicon have made USMA a model to emulate--and these are traditions that cadets must learn on the double.
 The life of a cadet is highly structured and full of pageantry.
 Pass in Review will be the first book to examine the lives of the cadets who earn their bars at West Point.